PPRPMU/Facilitron-ICS-Total-Hours/README.txt

 install_packages.sh
 Script to ensure all necessary python packages are installed.
 Run this once the first time you clone it.
+Runs from your command line (or prompt, what have you)

 ICS-summary.py
 Script for use by PPR to count the total number of hours we've used facilitron.